-- In the Azure Multi-Factor Authentication Server management console, click the AD FS icon, and then select the options Allow user enrollment and Allow users to select method.
+- In the Azure Multi-Factor Authentication Server management console, click the AD FS icon.
+Select the options Allow user enrollment and Allow users to select method.

 - Select any additional options you'd like to specify for your organization.

-- If the Active Directory window is displayed, that means two things.
+If the Active Directory window is displayed, that means two things.
 Your computer is joined to a domain, and the Active Directory configuration for securing communication between the AD FS adapter and the Multi-Factor Authentication service is incomplete.
-Click Next to automatically complete this configuration, or select the Skip automatic Active Directory configuration and configure settings manually check box, and then click Next.
+Click Next to automatically complete this configuration, or select the Skip automatic Active Directory configuration and configure settings manually check box.
+Click Next.

 - If the Local Group windows is displayed, that means two things.
 Your computer is not joined to a domain, and the local group configuration for securing communication between the AD FS adapter and the Multi-Factor Authentication service is incomplete.
-Click Next to automatically complete this configuration, or select the Skip automatic Local Group configuration and configure settings manually check box, and then click Next.
+Click Next to automatically complete this configuration, or select the Skip automatic Local Group configuration and configure settings manually check box.
+Click Next.